 Ready to dive in?
 Get your community ready by planning a prayer service to kick off your service initiatives.
 Inspire participants with Scripture as they reflect on the Beatitudes.
 Include an anointing of the hands about to serve others.
 Pray for the needs of your participants, your community, and the world.
 Download a Service Kickoff Prayer Service to use in your community before service events or initiatives.

 Interested in increasing your parish's or school's vibrancy by boosting engagement with young parents and young adults?
-Join us for my webinar, on October 8, 2019 at 4 p.m.
-EST, when we will discuss the ways pastoral workers can capitalize on the millennial interest in service and volunteerism and form programs that help ground participants in the Gospel command to “love our neighbor.”
-Together, we will explore how serving those living on the margins provides occasion for helping millennial Catholics deepen their faith and the faith of their families and embark on a journey toward discipleship.
-Participants will investigate programs that have already proven effective in this undertaking and consider how they can bring them back to their campuses, parishes, and schools.
+Watch the Social Justice and the Millennial Church webinar to learn ways pastoral workers can capitalize on the millennial interest in service and volunteerism and form programs that help ground participants in the Gospel command to “love our neighbor.”

 Sarah Shutrop is the Director of Formation for Immaculate Heart Academy in the Archdiocese of Newark.
 She oversees the spiritual life of the school and formation of its students.
 She also coordinates the school’s service program, in which over 1,000 students have participated in the last 4 years.
 More than 200 of Sarah’s students have been recognized with the Presidential Service Award for their dedication to community service.
 She holds an MA in Theology from the University of Notre Dame, and was recently featured as a presenter for Notre Dame & the USCCB’s pre-synodal conference, “Culture of Formation.”
 She resides in Northern New Jersey with her husband Kevin, her infant son Luke, and their dog Jacqueline.